hpcaitech/ColossalAI/applications/ColossalChat/examples/README.md

 #### Step 1: Data Collection
 PPO uses two kinds of training data--- the prompt data and the pretrain data (optional).
-The first dataset is mandatory, data samples within the prompt dataset ends with a line from "human" and thus the "assistant" needs to generate a response to answer to the "human".
+The first dataset is mandatory, data samples within the prompt dataset ends with a line from "user" and thus the "assistant" needs to generate a response to answer to the "user".
 Note that you can still use conversation that ends with a line from the "assistant", in that case, the last line will be dropped.
 Here is an example of the prompt dataset format.

 ```json